MatthewJDavis/matthewjdavis.github.io/_posts/2019-03-23-aws-powershell-users-and-groups.md

 ## Summary

-Manage IAM users, groups and policies is relatively straightforward with PowerShell core and allows you to manage users by adding them to groups, similar to Active Directory and then applying policies to those groups.
+Managing IAM users, groups and policies is relatively straightforward with PowerShell core and allows you to manage users by adding them to groups, similar to Active Directory and then applying policies to those groups.
 You could also apply policies directly to a group by creating an in-line policy but I like to have separate policies that could also be attached elsewhere such as an EC2 IAM role or a role that is used for cross account access, just one place to update the policy.

 Protecting the access and secret key should be a priority, it is encrypted on Windows, but extra measures are needed on Mac or Linux, I usually create an encrypted directory and store the creds in there and only decrypt and mount when they are needed.